 The applicant agrees with this condition and all new residential construction shall be built with sprinkler systems.
-Staff agrees that the condition should remain.
+This condition is recommended to remain.

 6. The Comprehensive Design Plan staging shall assure that the regional mall is developed concurrent with the peripheral commercial areas.